adam-lafontaine/CMS/blog/posts/[011][Edge detection].md

 ### Notes

-There is no definitive process for finding edges in an image.
+There is no definitive process for finding edges in an image but the core principles remain the same.
 Many decisions need to be made that will depend on the application.
 For instance, the appropriate threshold depends on the brightness and contrast of the image.

+Sometimes to make edges appear smoother the image is blurred first.
+However in some situations this can also be accomplished with a modified kernel.

 Image gradients can be calculated in any number of ways.
-Different kernels can be used having different values or different dimensions.
+Different kernels can be used having different values or dimensions.
 For larger images with higher resolutions, larger kernels may be more appropriate if you need to look for edges accross a greater number of pixels.
 Kernels do not need to be square either.
 They can be rectangular or even 1 dimensional if you want to emphasize the gradient in one direction.

-To make edges appear smoother, sometimes the image is blurred first.
-However in some situations this can also be accomplished with a modified kernel.

-Image gradients are not only useful for edge detection.
-Calculating the horizontal and vertical gradients gives us the orientation of the feature in the image.
-This information can help take rotation into account when scanning an image for specific features.
+The horizontal and vertical gradients give us the orientation of an edge which allows for taking rotation into account when scanning for specific features.

+Computers can't think or percieve the way humans can when they see an image.
+In fact they can't even see the image, they can only execute logic as they iterate over pixels.
+Edge detection allows us to boil down the image to something simpler that still contains the information we want, but in a format that is more digestible for a software algorithm to process.